Infomaniak/terraform-provider-infomaniak/docs/resources/dbaas.md

 - `version` (String) The version of the database to use.
 - `name` (String) The name of the DBaaS shown on the manager.
 - `allowed_cidrs` (List of String) The list of allowed cidrs to access to the database.
 - `configuration` (DynamicObject) DynamicObject to represent every possible configurations.
 For available params, please refer to [this documentation](https://developer.infomaniak.com/docs/api/put/1/public_clouds/%7Bpublic_cloud_id%7D/projects/%7Bpublic_cloud_project_id%7D/dbaas/%7Bdbaas_id%7D/configurations).
-  - Dynamic Complex Attributes : if one of your attributes is a complex type (e.g: list(string)) please use a `variable.tf` file to specify the type, else the provider might see changes that don't exist because he may think the list is a set.
+  - It needs to have at least one element
+  - Deleting the entire object means stopping managing configuration from terraform

 ### Read-Only